catenglaender/public-notes/ILIAS-development/Test-Assessment/FR_Presentation-Table-for-Test-Assessment-Results.md

 * get a rough feeling for the weakest and strongest parts of the test results without even opening a single question
 * quickly identify and jump to specific questions that they know about (e.g. a participant could find that one Cloze Test question they had trouble with during the test by focusing on the question title and type)

-#### Layer 2: Drilling down for details
+#### Level 2: Drilling down for details

-If the user is interested in the specifics of one or multiple answers, they can simply click on the row of the presentation table to expand the content area and reveal the second layer of information, without loosing the position in the table.
+If the user is interested in the specifics of one or multiple answers, they can simply click on the row of the Presentation Table to expand the content area and reveal the second level of information, without loosing the position in the table.

 In the current implementation the viewport jumps to a question block inside a long list, which is rendered in this way: